- What are the housing and housing benefit rights of people with indefinite leave to remain?

 People with indefinite leave to remain (ILR) can also get accommodation from housing associations.
 This applies to all including those who do not meet conditions outlined above.

-People with indefinite leave can apply for private rented housing but in England immigration checks apply and they will need to show the landlord documents to prove their status.
+People with indefinite leave can apply for private rented housing but in England 'right to rent' checks apply and they will need to show the landlord documents to prove their status.

 Non-UK nationals serving in the armed forces are exempted from immigration control while serving.
 On discharge, they can apply for indefinite leave to remain (if they have not become UK citizens while serving, which is possible only after five years’ service) if: